I. Logical and Cosmological Problems of Christianity

 We all know that one minus one equals zero.
 This simple math problem perfectly represents the problem with contradictions, and why contradictory beliefs, statements, or ideas must necessarily be false.
 A proposition (1) combined with an exactly opposite proposition (-1) equals 0, meaning the opposite, or negative, cancels out the positive, thus invalidating it.
 This is why contradictory beliefs and statements are false.
 For example, there is no such thing as a round square.
 It is impossible.
 A square has four corners and four sides, while a circle, which is round, has none.
 A square can never be a circle, and a circle can never be a square, because they each hold qualities unique unto themselves which the other does not possess.
 A “round square” is therefore a contradiction.

 I recently heard a preacher sarcastically chuckle how he “loves it” when people speak of Biblical contradictions, as if there are no meaningful contradictions to be found in scripture.
 He smugly stated how some people consider contradictions in the Bible to be nothing more than things such as the differing number of witnesses, people, shepherds, angels, etc., and other trivial numerical figures pertaining to the same event in different books of the Bible.
-This disingenuous, cowardly, ignorant, and selective preaching, which essentially amounts to “strawmanning,” or misrepresenting the position of those who call these Biblical contradictions out for what they are, without honestly looking at the genuine and most impactful contradictions in the Bible, several of which I explore throughout this book, and especially in the chapters contained within Part VI on the scriptural problems of Christianity, is insulting to any intelligent, rational, critical thinking person.
-Preachers like him merely play with the notion of a “question” without genuinely investigating it, because in fact they do not wish to investigate what they already believe to be the “truth” of their religious convictions.
+This disingenuous, cowardly, ignorant, and cherry picking style of preaching, which essentially amounts to “strawmanning,” or misrepresenting the position of those who call these Biblical contradictions out for what they are, without honestly looking at the genuine and most impactful contradictions in the Bible, several of which I explore throughout this book, and especially in the chapters contained within Part VI on the scriptural problems of Christianity, is insulting to any intelligent, rational, critical thinking person.
+Preachers like him merely play with the notion of a “question” without genuinely investigating it, because in fact they do not wish to genuinely investigate what they already believe to be the “truth” of their religious convictions.
 Since their conclusions are predetermined, then any “questioning” they do can only be a matter of filling in the details of an already completed picture, akin to “painting by number,” which has nothing whatsoever to do with the honest and sincere pursuit of truth.

 While the non-existence of something, such as unicorns, fairies, and leprechauns can never be proven, by demonstrating the self-contradiction of the attributes of some thing, idea or a concept, we can prove a universal negative without omniscience.
 We can say that which cannot exist if its attributes are self-contradictory, does not exist.
 We can do this because that which is a contradiction is false.
 We know this logically and intuitively.
 Round squares do not exist.
 That being said, let us see if some of the most widespread and accepted beliefs about the Christian God are true or false.

 God exists: The biggest question of almost all religions, the answer to which virtually all religions depend upon is, does God exit or does God not exist?
 To answer this, we must first examine the question of what existence itself is.
 What can exist is by definition always a limited, self-contained entity, being, or form as distinct and separate from other things, because if things are not defined and therefore limited as separate and distinct from other things, then they cannot be said to “exist” if you cannot describe their unique attributes, which are synonymous with limits.
 Ultimately, all of these attributes and distinctions are illusions at the fundamental level, since All is One.
 This truth in itself invalidates the notion of anything existing, let alone God.
 Sure, things do “exist” in a sense, but all forms are ever-changing, and are therefore impermanent.
 Existence is real, but only as a dream is real – actual experiences in our body and mind, yet temporary, passing, and therefore illusory.
-The fact of impermanence, demonstrated in every moment by everything we observe, in which things are constantly being born, dying, and ever-changing, proves no individual separate entity, being, or form has any essence of its own.
+The fact of impermanence, demonstrated every moment in everything we observe, in which things are constantly being born, dying, and ever-changing, proves no individual separate entity, being, or form has any essence of its own.
 Self-essence and the notion of “separateness” are therefore illusions of appearance.

 The fact absolutely nothing whatsoever exists independently of anything else, and is always a combination of multiple pre-existing elements also proves the fact and truth of Oneness.
 Only if things existed independently from everything else could Oneness not be true.
 Since everything co-exists in dependence on everything else, all is truly One.
 That is one of the reasons why the notion of “substance dualism,” the idea there are two self-essential realities, one “material” and the other “spiritual” is not true.
 Also, the very notion of a “non-physical substance” such as a “soul” or a “spirit” is a contradiction of terms, like a “round square.”
 It cannot exist because by definition only that which contains physical properties, such as matter and energy can be “of substance.”
 Furthermore, to believe in “multiple self-essential realities” is to be confused by the illusion of self-essence, which is never true.
 There is no such thing as “multiple essences.”
 The fact all things are dependent on other things for their existence proves there is no such thing as “multiple” and “individual” essence, and the truth all is one.
 That is why essence is one, and can never be many.
-This is true whether we are talking about beings, things, universes, substances, or anything else we perceive to be of a separate and distinct essence from anything else.
+This is true whether we are talking about beings, things, universes, substances, forces, or anything else we perceive to be of a separate and distinct essence from anything else.